hypertrace/hypertrace/README.md

 ## Quick-start

 If you want to see Hypertrace in action, you can quickly start Hypertrace via Docker.

+:warning: **We recommend you change the [Docker Desktop default settings](https://hypertrace-docs.s3.amazonaws.com/docker-desktop.png) from `2 GB` of memory to `4 GB` of memory, and set CPUs to at least 4 CPUs.**

 ```bash
 git clone https://github.com/hypertrace/hypertrace.git